SirKennard/SecureProgrammingGroup42/README.md

     ├── init_keys.py
     └── RSA.py
 ```
+All files marked with (auto-generated) do not need to be present for the server to start and will be generated upon startup (one exception is `server_private_key.pem` and `server_public_key.pem` please read below for further details).

 An empty `server_neighbourhood.json` file is included in this repository. **This file is required for the server to start**.
 Please fill it out with the server's respecive websockets uri and public key.
 An example looks like this:
 ```json
 {